-Following Vivo, the New York Philharmonic will be joined by Evgeny Kissin for Tchaikovsky's immortal Piano Concerto No. 1.
+Following Vivo, the New York Philharmonic is joined by Evgeny Kissin for Tchaikovsky's immortal Piano Concerto No. 1.
 Completed in 1875 and revised in 1889, the concerto was supposed to be dedicated to the famous piano virtuoso Nikolai Rubinstein, Tchaikovsky's close friend.
 The pianist, however, disliked it so much when he heard it the first time that Tchaikovsky chose to dedicate it to someone else.
 Though understandably shaken by his friend's criticism, the composer vowed, "I won't change a single note."
 The concerto's immediate success forced Rubinstein to admit his mistake, eventually becoming one of the best performers of the concerto.
-Tonight, Evgeny Kissin steps perfectly into his shoes.
+Evgeny Kissin steps perfectly into his shoes.

 The New York Philharmonic ends the concert with the Daphnis et Chloé Suite No. 2, extracted from Ravel's score for the one-act ballet based on the adaptation by Greek writer Longus.
 In this second suite, the composer incorporates sections of the ballet that have principally to do with celebration—a perfect close for this festive event.